spencerjibz/async-event-emitter-rs/README.md

 }
 ```

-### Creating a Global EventEmitter
+#### Creating a Global EventEmitter

-It's likely that you'll want to have a single EventEmitter instance that can be shared across files;
+You'll likely want to have a single EventEmitter instance that can be shared across files;

 After all, one of the main points of using an EventEmitter is to avoid passing down a value through several nested functions/types and having a global subscription service.